-All variables that are not explicitly initialized in an init() procedure start off with a value of 0.
-Therefore all variables used by the template probably should be declared with direct assignment statements in an init() procedure to make sure they will have good default values.
-It is possible to declare a variable with an assignment statement in procedure P1 and then use it in a public procedure P2, but be careful of the case when the user executes P2 before executing P1.
+Don't forget that the default initialization of variables declared in a template is 0.
+It is a good idea to include an init() procedure that uses explicit assignment statements to make sure that variables will start off with the proper values.
+It is possible to declare a variable with an assignment statement in procedure P1, and then use it in a public procedure P2, but be mindful of the possibility that someone may execute P2 before executing P1.
 If this happens, the variable will have a value of 0.